Introduction to Bacon & the Art of Living

 Antoine Laurent Lavoisier

-It would be the work of Antoine Laurent Lavoisier that finally establishes chemistry into a science.
+It would be the work of Antoine Laurent Lavoisier that finally established chemistry as a science.
 He did for chemistry, what Newton did for mechanics 100 years earlier.
 Lavoisier did not discover any new substance, nor did he build any new laboratory- or investigative device.
 What he brilliantly did was to take the known facts and from these, gleaned the right interpretations.
 Acids and bases have been examined systematically, chemical substances have been described and characterized, and much work has been done on the relative affinity of bodies for one another.

 About saltpetre, Lavoisier concluded that “nitrous and nitric acids are produced from a neutral salt long known in the arts under the name saltpetre.”
 He explains that this salt is extracted through the process of leaching from the “earth of cellars, stables, or barns, and in general of all inhabited places.”
 In these places, the reaction of nitric acid takes place with various bases such as lime, magnesia (magnesium oxide; magnesium reacts with nitric acid to give magnesium nitrate and hydrogen gas), potash or argyll.
 (Lavoisier, A; 1965: 214)